-Students may be suspended from the College on an interim basis per Fort Lewis College's "Interim Suspension Policy."
+At the discretion of the Coordinator, students may be suspended from the College on an interim basis per Fort Lewis College's "Interim Suspension Policy."

 VI.
 Method of Resolution

 The Coordinator has the discretion to determine the appropriate means for addressing the report or complaint.
 Options include but are not limited to: